FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Goal 5:_ To ensure the microwave does not operate while having the venting obstructed.

 _Goal 6:_ To indicate that food is ready.

+_Goal 7:_ To ensure the food has enough moisture to be reheated.

 ---